crate/cratedb-examples/framework/meltano/README.md

 ## Prerequisites

-Before running an examples within the subdirectories, make sure to install Meltano and its dependencies.
+Before running the examples within the subdirectories, make sure to install Meltano and its dependencies.

 ```shell